mjbetti/wgs-processing-pipeline/README.md

 ## Included scripts
 This repository contains several variations of the core pipeline script:
 * The ```individual_genotyping``` directory contains scripts that should be used when working with sequencing data from a single individual, meaning that you will not be performing joing genotyping.
 The ```cluster_individual_wgs_processing_pipeline.sh``` script is optimized for running on a UNIX-based cluster, while the ```desktop_individual_wgs_processing_pipeline.sh``` should be used if you are running this pipeline on a desktop computer.
 It has only been tested on macOS and Linux, although it should also work in a UNIX-based terminal on Windows.
 If you are using a cluster, the pipeline script should be run interactively (as opposed to as a batch submission), as some of the GATK tools will otherwise not run properly.
-  * You can run this script by specifying the required command line arguments, which will be read in by the parser:
+  * You can run this script by specifying the required command line arguments, which will be read in by the parser.
+The cluster-optimized script can be run in exactly the same way, except that the RAM argument does not need to be specified.
     ```
     FASTQ1=/path/to/forward/read
     FASTQ2=/path/to/reverse/read